magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

                         ace_tips = to.matrix(trait, seq=c("Norway", "RoW")), start_time=2000)
 ```

-LineageHomolgy outputs a list of lists.
+LineageHomology outputs a list of lists.

 -   Import\_LocalTrans contains an estimate of the number of taxa that
     are have changed state wrt. the state of the closest common